masheia/Aws-project-2/README.md

    - Use admin credentials
    - Access full dashboard

-2. **Register Students**
+2. **Register Students** (Optional - students can also self-register)
    - Go to "Register Student" tab
    - Enter Student ID and Name
    - Upload student photo
    - Click "Register Student"

-3. **Mark Attendance**
+3. **Mark Attendance (Batch)**
    - Go to "Mark Attendance" tab
+   - Enter Class ID
-   - Upload class photo
+   - Upload class photo with multiple students
-   - System automatically identifies all registered students
+   - System automatically identifies all registered students in the photo
    - Click "Process Attendance"

 4. **View All Attendance**
    - Go to "View Attendance" tab
-   - View all attendance records
+   - View all attendance records from all students
    - Filter by date, student ID, or class
    - Export data if needed